dribehub/tms/README.md

 ### Swagger UI
 Automatically generated OpenAPI specification to visualize and interact with the API’s resources without having any of the implementation logic in place.

+### Logging using SJF4J
+Log errors and exceptional states to console using SLF4J